learn-co-curriculum/javascript-virtual-dom/README.md

 ul.innerHTML += "<li>A final list item</li>";
 ```

-But this _rebuilds_ the entire DOM inside `div`.
+But this _rebuilds_ the entire DOM inside `ul`.
 On the other hand, using
 `appendChild` would _not_ cause a rebuild:

 ```js